 Key Stage 4 Science at Hurstmere School

-From June 2018, All GCSE Science Examinations will be under the AQA GCSE Science Specification (current Year 10 onwards).
-Students with a keen interest in Science and those who demonstrate the ambition and ability to study Science at AS/A level can opt to take Triple Science (3 separate GCSEs – Biology, Chemistry and Physics).
-This year, more than a third of Year 10 boys are studying the AQA Triple Science GCSE option for 3 GCSEs in Science.
+All GCSE Science Examinations will be under the AQA GCSE Science Specification.
+Students with a keen interest in Science and those who demonstrate the ambition and to study Science at AS/A level can opt to take Triple Science (3 separate GCSEs – Biology, Chemistry and Physics).
+These students have demonstrated high levels of motivation and positive work ethic in science from KS3.

-All other students sit the AQA Trilogy GCSEs in Science (2 GCSEs in Science).
-Students will study the AQA Trilogy specification.
+All other students sit the AQA Trilogy specification, gaining 2 GCSEs in Science.

 Year 7 and 8 Science club every week during lunchtimes.
 It gives the students the opportunity to enjoy a range of activities that range from testing for gases, dissecting squid and turning their hand to crime scene investigation.
 Year 10 students attend to assist in the running of the club.
-If you would like to join Science club please speak to Mr Clarke or Mr Sims.
+If you would like to join Science club please speak to a member of the science department.

 National Science Week